Put-in-Bay Diary -Sat., Dec. 1st – It’s a relatively warm day for the first day of December. Pretty darn quiet on South Bass Island!

 Sun., Dec.
 9th – Santa shows up at the Community Holiday Dessert Social at the school gym and distributes gifts to all the good little island girls and boys.
 The selection of desserts is spectacular.

 Mon.
 Dec.
 10th – The Put-in-Bay Village Council meets.
 Among the topics discussed is a rezoning of three properties just east of Perry’s Monument.
-The issues are complicated and present a quandary for council members.
+The issues are complicated and present a difficulty for council members.

 Sat., Dec.
-15th – Jeff Niese finds a two-tailed quarter at the carry out while going through a roll of quarters.
-Tipper’s has its Christmas Party.
+15th – Jeff Niese finds a two-tailed quarter at the carry-out while going through a roll of quarters.
+Tippers has its Christmas Party.
 John Dodge, Bridget Wise, and Lisa Brohl head to Green Island to conduct a bird count there.

 Sun., Dec.
-16th – It’s a cloudy, but calm day in the high 40’s.
+16th – It’s a cloudy but calm day in the high 40’s.
 Great day to take part in the annual Audubon Christmas Bird Count, rake leaves or take a dog for a walk.
-Daniel Niese is bartending for the Browns Backers party at Tipper’s.
+Daniel Niese is bartending for the Browns Backers party at Tippers.
 Frieda Baer has guests at her home for a Solstice dinner.
 Mon., Dec.
 17 – Put-in-Bay’s students present their annual music concert at School in the evening.

 Thurs., Dec.
 20th – Susan Hahn Thwaite has a Holiday Indoor Garage Sale at her house.
 The Island General Store has its Christmas party.

 Fri., Dec.
-21st – This is the day the world is supposed to end according to the Mayan calendar.
+21st – This is the day the world is supposed to end, according to the Mayan calendar.
 Snow is in the air, but it’s not sticking to the ground.
 Peter Huston is substituting at Put-in-Bay School on the last day before Christmas vacation.

 Sun., Dec.
 23rd – Mark Wilhelm makes his last trip from Catawba in his boat.
-He finds ice forming around the docks when he arrives at Put-in-Bay
+He finds ice forming around the docks when he arrives at Put-in-Bay.

 Tues., Dec.
-25th – Having Christmas dinner together are Linda Mahony, Jeanne Burgess, DJ Parker, Suzette Luecke, Geoffrey Luecke, Linda Parker, Meredith Engel, Christie Ontko, Tim Luecke, Jeanette Parker and Annie Parker
+25th – Having Christmas dinner together are Linda Mahony, Jeanne Burgess, DJ Parker, Suzette Luecke, Geoffrey Luecke, Linda Parker, Meredith Engel, Christie Ontko, Tim Luecke, Jeanette Parker, and Annie Parker.

-Thurs., Dec.
+Diary December 2012 Thurs., Dec.
 27th – Ferry operations resume in the afternoon.

-Fri., Dec.
+Diary December 2012 Fri., Dec.
 28th – The last ferry trips of the season are made.
 Did you get your mainland car off the island?
 The Island Band plays at Tipper’s.

 Sat., Dec.
 29th – A wet snow blankets the islands, but no ice in the lake.
 Sisters Tanya Burgess Bender and Tracy Burgess visit their cousin Dee Dee Duggan for some quality holiday time with all their children.